 We studied a meeting transcription architecture for asynchronous distant microphones, combining front-end and backend techniques, and evaluated it on real meeting recordings.
 We found that both front-end (blind beamforming) and back-end (model or system combination) algorithms improve word error, speaker-attributed word error, and diarization error metrics.
 Both beamforming and senone posterior fusion can be made more effective in conjunction with system combination by using leave-one-out techniques.
 System combination was generalized such that it benefits both word and speaker hypotheses.
-On non-overlapped speech, the error rate is only 3% absolute worse than with close-talking microphones.
+On non-overlapped speech, the error rate is only 3.0% absolute worse than with close-talking microphones.
+We found broadly consistent results on NIST meeting evaluation data, with 2.3% absolute WER difference between distant and close-talking microphones, for non-overlapped speech.
 In summary, our study shows the effectiveness of multiple asynchronous microphones for meeting transcription in real-world scenarios.
-A major remaining challenge is recognition of overlapped speech [28].
+A major remaining challenge is recognition of overlapped speech [30].